outerfuel/MyBB-plugin-tsviewer/README.md

-# TeamSpeak 6 Global Viewer for MyBB
+# TeamSpeak 6 Viewer for MyBB

 A high-performance, secure, and highly customizable TeamSpeak 6 integration for MyBB 1.8.x.
 This plugin utilizes the TeamSpeak WebQuery to capture server statistics, channel hierarchies, and user status.